microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_HDD-User-Telemetry/HOL_PartsUnlimited_HDD-User-Telemetry.md

 ![](<media/task2step5.png>)

 **Step 6.** In the Users timeline, note the number of users, new users, and page views.
 Additionally, the unique count of users by country is recorded.
-Click the X in the upper-right corner to close the users panel.
+Click the X in the upper-right corner to close the Users panel.

 ![](<media/task2step6.png>)